miiyuh/miiyuh.com/README.md

 ## About

 This website serves as my online presence, providing information about me, my interests, and a showcase of my work.
-Feel free to explore and get to know me better!
+Feel free to explore and get to know me better.

 ## Navigation

-- **Home:** Overview of the website.
 - **About Me:** Learn more about who I am.
-- **Gallery:** View a collection of images.
+- **Gallery:** View a collection of my art.
-- **Blog:** Read my latest thoughts and experiences.
+- **Blog:** ~~Read my latest thoughts and experiences.~~ (not yet available)
-- **Genshin:** Discover content related to Genshin Impact.
+- **Genshin:** My personal character builds in Genshin Impact.

 ## Technologies Used